helpbuttons/hb-docs/docs/English/2philosophy.md

-# 1. Philosophy of the project
+# B. Philosophy of the project

 # History